bluegreen-labs/appeears/README.md

 specified using the full product name, including the version of the product (as stored in the `ProductAndVersion` field).

+For point and area based queries all data are saved in a subdirectory of the main `path` as defined by the task name.
 An abbreviated workflow can be found below, while a full worked example is provided in the vignettes.